Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Integrity

 **Explanation:**
-"Privacy" is partially related but not precise.
+Privacy is partially related but not precise.
-"Availability" is incorrect; hashing does not improve uptime.
+Availability is incorrect; hashing does not improve uptime.
-"Confidentiality" is incorrect; hashing does not hide data, it ensures integrity.
+Confidentiality is incorrect; hashing does not hide data, it ensures integrity.
-"Integrity" is correct.
+Integrity is correct.
 Hashing verifies that data has not been altered.

 ---